noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 ## It's magic!
 or is it?
-- If you’re inside a Python program you generally have pretty easy access to its stack.
+- When inside a Python program you have pretty easy access to its stack.
-- Most profilers run inside your Python process.
+- Most profilers run as part of your Python process.

 <!--
 pygmentize stack_access.py